 The second type of set examples illustrates a cooperation between automated natural deduction agents, a propositional prover and a model generator.
 The proofs follow a well-known set theoretic proof principle: they are constructed first by application of simple natural deduction agents that reduce the set equations by applying set extensionality and definition expansion to a propositional logic statement.
-This statement is then picked up by an agent working for a propositional logic prover (here we again use OTTER encapsulated in another agent shell with a slightly modified applicability check and a different representation translation approach) and a counter-example agent which employs SATCHMO.
+This statement is then picked up by an agent working for a propositional logic prover (here we use again OTTER encapsulated in another agent shell with a slightly modified applicability check and a different representation translation approach) and a counter-example agent which employs SATCHMO.
 The logic statement is then either proved or refuted.
 Thus, valid and invalid statements are tackled analogously in all but the last step.

-In case (2a) of our concrete examples several \forall_I (universal quantification introduction in backward reasoning) applications introduce $(a \cup b) \cap c = (a \cap c) \cup (b \cap c)$ as new open subgoal.
-Set extensionality gives us $\forall u \cdot u \in (a \cup b) \cap c \Leftrightarrow u \in ((a \cap c) \cup (b \cap c))$.
-A further \forall_I application and subsequent definition expansions (where $a \cup b := \lambda z \cdot (z \in a) \lor (z \in b), a \cap b := \lambda z \cdot (z \in a) \land (z \in b), and u \in a := a(u)$) reduce this goal finally to $(a(d) \lor b(d)) \land c(d) = (a(d) \land c(d)) \lor (b(d) \land c(d))$ which contains no variables and which is a trivial task for any propositional logic prover.
-In case (2b) we analogously derive $(a(d) \lor b(d)) \land c(d) = (a(d) \lor c(d)) \land (b(d) \lor c(d))$, but now a model generator agents presents the countermodel $a(d), b(d), \neg c(d)$.
-That is, it points to the set of all d such that $d \in a$, $d \in b$, but $d \notin c$.
+In case (2a) of our concrete examples several $\forall_I$ (universal quantification introduction in backward reasoning) applications introduce $(a \cup b) \cap c = (a \cap c) \cup (b \cap c)$ as new open subgoal.
+Set extensionality gives us $\forall u \cdot u \in (a \cup b) \cap c \Leftrightarrow u \in ((a \cap c) \cup (b \cap c))$ .
+A further $\forall_I$ application and subsequent definition expansions (where $a \cup b := \lambda z \cdot (z \in a) \lor (z \in b)$ , $a \cap b := \lambda z \cdot (z \in a) \land (z \in b)$ , and $u \in a := a(u)$ ) reduce this goal finally to $(a(d) \lor b(d)) \land c(d) = (a(d) \land c(d)) \lor (b(d) \land c(d))$ which contains no variables and which is a trivial task for any propositional logic prover.
+In case (2b) we analogously derive $(a(d) \lor b(d)) \land c(d) = (a(d) \lor c(d)) \land (b(d) \lor c(d))$ , but instead of employing the propositional prover, the system now uses a model generator which presents the counter-model $a(d), b(d), \neg c(d)$ .
+That is, it points to the set of all d such that $d \in a$ , $d \in b$ , but $d \notin c$ .
 Hence, the model generator comes up with a counter-example to the expression in (2b).
+Future work includes integrating facilities for the visualisation of these counter-examples by Venn diagrams in Loui.

-5 While TRAMP already supports the transformation of various machine oriented firstorder proof formats, further work will include its extension to higher-order logic, such that also the proof step justified in Fig. 2 with 'LEO-derivation' can be properly expanded into a verifiable natural deduction proof.
+&lt;sup>4 While Tramp already supports the transformation of various machine oriented first-order proof formats, further work will include its extension to higher-order logic, such that also the proof step justified in Fig. 2 with 'LEO-derivation' can be properly expanded into a verifiable natural deduction proof.

-We have experimented with an automatically and systematically generated testbed consisting of possible set equations involving \cap, \cup , set-minus operations up to nesting depth of 5 in maximally 5 variables.
+We have experimented with an automatically and systematically generated testbed consisting of possible set equations involving $\cap$ , $\cup$ , set-minus operations up to nesting depth of 5 in maximally 5 variables.
 We classified 10000 examples with our system discovering 988 correct and 9012 false statements.
-Naturally, the correct statements are probably also solvable with the cooperation of LEO and OTTER.
+Naturally, the correct statements are probably also solvable with the cooperation of Leo and Otter.

-3.3 Examples with Computer Algebra
+3.3 Examples with computer algebra